End user: Security

-Even if the security measures in place are strong, the choices the user makes and his/her behaviour have a major impact on how secure their information really is.
+Even if the security measures in place are strong, the choices the user makes and his/her behavior have a major impact on how secure their information really is.
 Therefore, an informed user is one who can protect and achieve the best security out of the system they use.
-Because of the importance of end-user security and the impact it can have on organisations the UK government set out a guidance for the public sector, to help civil servants learn how to be more security aware when using government networks and computers.
+Because of the importance of end-user security and the impact it can have on organizations the UK government set out a guidance for the public sector, to help civil servants learn how to be more security aware when using government networks and computers.
 While this is targeted to a certain sector, this type of educational effort can be informative to any type of user.
 This helps developers meet security norms and end users be aware of the risks involved.

-Reimers and Andersson have conducted a number of studies on end user security habits and found that the same type of repeated education/training in security "best practices" can have a marked effect on the perception of compliance with good end user network security habits, especially concerning malware and ransomware.
+Reimers and Andersson have conducted a number of studies on end-user security habits and found that the same type of repeated education/training in security best practices can have a marked effect on the perception of compliance with good end-user network security habits, especially concerning malware and ransomware.

-Undertaking

-End user undertaking (EUU) is a document saying who the user is, why they are using a product and where they live (or where they work).
-This document needs to be completed and signed by a person in a position of authority who is in the end user business.
-All documents should be in English or if not so accompanied by a valid English translation.
-Usually the EUU is sent together with the product license.
+Law

+In end-user license agreements, the end user is distinguished from the value-added reseller who installs the software or the organization that purchases and manages the software.

+Certain American defense-related products and information require export approval from the United States Government under the International Traffic in Arms Regulations and Export Administration Regulations.
+In order to obtain a license to export, the exporter must specify both the end user and the end use for undertaking an end-user certificate.

+In the UK, there exist documents that accompany licenses for products named in the end user undertaking statements.